Tepe Sialk: Archaeology

 and 2004 by a team from the University of Pennsylvania and Iran's Cultural Heritage Organization led by Sadegh Malek Shahmirzadi called the Sialk Reconsideration Project.

-In 2008 and 2009 an Iranian team led by Hassan Fazeli Nashli and supported by Robin Coningham of the University of Durham have worked at the northern mound finding 6 Late Neolithic burials.
+In 2008 and 2009, an Iranian team led by Hassan Fazeli Nashli and supported by Robin Coningham of the University of Durham have worked at the northern mound finding 6 Late Neolithic burials.

 Artifacts from the original dig ended up mostly at the Louvre, while some can be found at the British Museum, the Metropolitan Museum of Art in New York, and the National Museum of Iran and in the hands of private collectors.
 These artifacts consisted of some very fine painted potteries.

 Northern mound

-The northern mound (tell) is the oldest; the occupation dates back to the end of the seventh millennium BC.
+The northern mound (Tepe) is the oldest; the occupation dates back to the end of the seventh millennium BC.
 The mound is composed of two levels: Sialk I (the oldest), and Sialk II.
 Sialk I-level architecture is relatively rudimentary.
 Tombs containing pottery have been uncovered.
 The ceramic is initially rather rough, then becomes of better quality with the time.

 Zagheh archaic painted ware (c.
 6000–5500 BC) is found in Tepe Sialk I, sub-levels 1–2.
-This is the early painted ware, that was first excavated at Tepe Zagheh in the Qazvin plain.
+This is the early painted ware that was first excavated at Tepe Zagheh in the Qazvin plain.
 In sub-periods 3, 4 and 5, the pottery has a clear surface with painted decoration.
 Stone or bone tools were still used.

 The Sialk II level sees the first appearance of metallurgy.
 The archaeological material found in the buildings of this period testifies to increasing links with the outside world.

 Southern mound

-The southern mound (tell) includes the Sialk III and IV levels.
+The southern mound (Tepe) includes the Sialk III and IV levels.
 The first, divided into seven sub-periods, corresponds to the fifth millennium and the beginning of the fourth (c.
 4000 BC).
 This period is in continuity with the previous one, and sees the complexity of architecture (molded bricks, use of stone) and crafts, especially metallurgical.
+Early excavations had recovered five Proto-Elamite tablets.
+Like other outlying sites with Proto-Elamite writing, it was abandoned for time afterward.
+More recent work has found evidence on the south mound of actual occupation from the Proto-Elamite period.

 Silver metallurgy

 Evidence demonstrates that Tepe Sialk was an important metal production center in central Iran during the Sialk III and Sialk IV periods.
 A significant amount of metallurgical remains were found during the excavations in the 1990s and later.
 This includes large amounts of slag pieces, litharge cakes, and crucibles and moulds.

-At Tappeh Sialk, the oldest evidence of silver production in the world has been found - such as the litharge fragments and cakes.